Articles

 • Avoid sun exposure and always use sunscreen.
 UV rays from the sun can have a huge effect on your skin.
 Even if your breasts are covered and protected from the sun's rays, the surrounding exposed areas can suffer damage, and this skin also helps to support the weight of your breasts.
 Protecting the whole chest with sunscreen will help keep your breasts supported and lifted.

 • Keep a consistent weight.
 When you gain weight, your breasts increase in size, and when the weight is lost, the skin shrinks back to accommodate a smaller breast.
 Regularly gaining and losing weight causes the skin to lose some of its elasticity, meaning it has less ability to shrink back to its original shape.
-Avoid big changes in your weight to preserve the elasticity of your skin.
+Maintaining a stable weight, will help with avoiding saggy breasts in the long term.

 It is very difficult to fix saggy breasts without surgery.